-

-This tracker covers measures announced by the government to support individuals and businesses, as we get through COVID-19.
+This tracker covers measures announced by the government to support individuals and businesses through COVID-19.

-Measures are being announced and this tracker is updated on a daily basis.
+Measures are being announced and this tracker is updated regularly.

 At a glance: new measures